 Jason Day climbs within 2 of the lead at Pebble Beach

-PEBBLE BEACH, Calif.
-(AP) -- Jason Day received a warm reminder Friday at Pebble Beach how good it feels to hit shots the way he wants, make a bunch of putts and see his name high on the leaderboard.

-Day made two long birdie putts across the green, holed a 40-yard wedge for eagle on the dangerous par-5 14th, made a couple of big par saves and moved into contention with an 8-under 64 in the AT&T Pebble Beach Pro-Am.

-He was two shots behind Nick Taylor of Canada, who birdied four of his last five holes at Pebble Beach for a 66 to take his first 36-hole lead on the PGA Tour.
+PEBBLE BEACH, Calif. — Nick Taylor of Canada birdied four of his last five holes on Friday at the AT&T Pebble Beach Pro-Am to take his first 36-hole lead on the PGA Tour.

 Defending champion Phil Mickelson also got in the mix with aburst of four straight birdies after the turn at Monterey Peninsula.
 He made bogey on the long par-3 ninth to finish his round of 7-under.
 He was three shots behind.